Kee2u/Deciphering_the_Indus_Valley_Script/Preprocessing/README.md

 <img src = "https://github.com/Kee2u/Deciphering_the_Indus_Valley_Script/blob/main/Preprocessing/Pictures/Tamil_data.png?raw=true">

+The Converted Tamil Folder consists of the following files.
+They include a reference of signs and their identifiers, the original script and the converted script:

+### morphemes_labelled
+Each noun and verb morpheme has been given its own identifier. </break></break>
+### letters_labelled
+Letters remaining after converted syllables to CV and VC are in this file.</break>
+### VC_syllables_labelled
+Has vowel-consonant syllables that have been given their own identifiers.
+### CV_syllables_labelled
+Has consonant-vowel syllables that have been given their own identifiers.
+### clitics_and_postpositions_labelled
+Has clitics, postpositions, determiners etc and their identifiers.
+### logo_syllabic_tamil_sentences
+Logosyllabic Tamil Sentences
+### lemmas_labelled
+Lemmas of Verbs, Adjectives, Numerals, Adverbs, Nouns and Pronouns and their identifiers.
+Proper nouns were left as syllables instead of converted into logograms.

+Here is a brief description of each of the programming files:

 ## Tamil_Morpheme_List.ipynb
 I considered using unsupervised algorithms such as the Morfessor algorithm (combination of minimum description length and maximum a posterior algorithm) or a Nested Pitman-Yor based algorithm for morpheme segmentation to segment the noun and verb morphemes.
 However, the literature review revealed that using these algorithms for Tamil had an F score of around 50%.
 Reasons they failed included morphophonemic changes at morpheme boundaries and failing to identify character combinations that needed to be considered as a single character.
 [4][5] This is why I filtered the dataset for each noun and verb part of speech using regular expressions and manually created a morpheme list.

 ## Convert_clitics.ipynb
 I identified other parts of speech that were already separated such as postpositions and quantifiers and added them to the clitics list.
 Then, I gave them each a unique numeric identifier and replaced them in the complete dataframe.

-## Convert_lemmas.ipynb/Convert_lemma_with_proper_nouns.ipynb For Convert_lemmas
+## Convert_lemmas.ipynb
 For Convert_lemmas -  I identified root words, gave them each a unique numeric identifier and replaced them in the complete dataframe.
 I converted root words prior to converting morphemes because I did not want to replace morphemes occurring in the root words.
-I omitted replacing the lemma in proper nouns and instead replaced each letter with their own identifier.
+I omitted replacing the lemma in proper nouns.

-For Convert_lemma_with_proper_nouns - I did the same as above except I replaced the lemma in proper nouns with unique identifiers.

-## Convert_morphemes.ipynb/Convert_morphemes_with_proper_nouns For Convert_morphemes
+## Convert_morphemes.ipynb
-For Convert_morphemes - I gave unidentified morphemes as well as letters appearing in proper nouns identifiers.
+For Convert_morphemes - I gave morphemes, syllables as well as letters their own identifiers.
 I assumed that proper nouns are spelled syllabically in a logosyllabic language.
-I added this version of the script to the folder Converted_Tamil_With_Syllabic_Names.

-For Convert_morphemes_with_proper_nouns - I created a version of the script converting the names into their own signs.
-This is in the folder Converted_Tamil_With_Logographic_Names.
-I gave the same identifiers to morphemes that were spelled differently but still had the same phonetic and grammatical function.

-## Convert_logosyllabic_words_to_sentences.ipynb/Convert_logosyllabic_words_to_sentences_with_names.ipynb
+## Convert_logosyllabic_words_to_sentences.ipynb
 I converted the logosyllabic words to sentences using punctuation labels.

 # REFERENCES